10 Best Mailbox Posts

 Maintenance and Longevity

 For wood posts, check the base each spring for soft spots or insect tunnels.
-A post cap or sloped top design sheds water and prevents pooling, which is a common cause of premature rot.
+A post cap or sloped top design sheds water and prevents pooling, a common cause of premature rot.
 Plastic and vinyl posts should be washed with mild soap to remove road salt or mildew, but avoid abrasive pads that could mar the surface.

 Reading Reliability Signals in Reviews